USELESSER-HAOA/so-vits-svc-fix/README.md

 # Future Plan
 1. Support Colab.
-2. Fix this inhumane WebUI.
-3. Add more precise control over model training.
+2. Add more precise control over model training.
-4. Support AMD GPUs (No way, Intel GPUs will never be supported under any circumstances.Also,AMD GPUs may could only be used under wsl or pure Linux env) .
+3. Support AMD GPUs (No way, Intel GPUs will never be supported under any circumstances.Also,AMD GPUs may could only be used under wsl or pure Linux env) .